bolinfest/opensnoop-native/docs/index.md

 I had no idea what that meant, so I Googled it and found [this issue](https://github.com/iovisor/bcc/issues/209) filed against BCC by Brendan himself (at least now I felt I was in good company!).
 What I eventually deduced was that when loading a 64-bit value (`opcode=0x18`), `src_reg` must be set to `1` so that the value being loaded is tagged as a “map_ptr” (i.e., a file descriptor for a BPF map) rather than an arbitrary value, which is necessary to satisfy the BPF program verifier.

-With this newfound knowledge, I realized that every bytecode with `opcode=0x18` and `src_reg=1` would have to be rewritten to take `imm` as a parameter.
+With this newfound knowledge, I realized that every bytecode with `opcode=0x18` and `src_reg=1` would have to be rewritten to take `imm` as a parameter to the generated C function.
 I updated my Python logic that was responsible for generating `generate_trace_entry()` and friends so that it would put all of the `imm` values used with `ld_pseudo` into a set that would then be used to determine the additional parameters to add to the function prototype.
 I now had my code to create the BPF maps and load the BPF program with the appropriate file descriptors for the maps.

 ### Putting it all together